JorjaFox/website/_posts-old-blog/2013-04-01-csi-13x18-promo-sheltered.md

 CSI 13x18 "Sheltered" - When the CSIs find a body near a forest reserve, they discover what might be a serial killer and his bizarre lair, on CSI: CRIME SCENE INVESTIGATION, Wednesday, April 3rd on CBS.
 Ted Danson's daughter, Kate Danson, guest stars as lawyer Jill McDermott.

-<em>This post was written by a guest author filling in for Mika while on a long weekend break for holiday.</em>
+_This post was written by a guest author filling in for Mika while on a long weekend break for holiday._